bcmarcus/Drone/README.md

 The higher the PWM type (where oneshot125 > oneshot42), the finer the fidelity.
 However, it cannot be polled nearly as often.

 ## Installation

+Use platformio to run one of the files in the test folder.
+Tests exist for every single component on the PCB, as well as multiple version of the drone main code, which had a few flaws.

 ### Modifications